There are two types of testing required to validate your software product for connection to the My Health Record system. These are:

 Conformance and compliance testing supports the safe and secure implementation and use of the My Health Record system as part of the CCD process.
 The CCD process requires that your software conforms to all applicable conformance profiles and the specifications they reference, and the conformance requirements for My Health Record Connecting Systems (Specifications), prior to your software being granted connection to the My Health Record system.
 Furthermore, you are required to maintain compliance following connection of your product to the production environment.

-My Health Record Conformance Vendor Declaration Form
+My Health Record Compliance, Conformance and Declaration (CCD) Testing - Test Data

 When a software vendor makes changes to their products which adds/removes or updates My Health Record system functionality or materially changes the interaction with the system, the software vendor is required to re-complete the NOC and CCD process with an incremented version number for the software.